jakemcc/jakemccrary.com/source/_posts/2017-05-29-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 ```
 {% endraw %}

 I approached this problem by reading the [JSON Feed Version 1 spec](https://jsonfeed.org/version/1) and cribbing values from the template for my Atom feed.
-The most difficult part was filling in the `"content_html"` value.
-The `jsonify` at the end of {% raw %}`{{ post.content | expand_urls: site.url | jsonify }}`{% endraw %} is really important.
-That translates the value into a JSON representation.
-You'll notice that any template expression with `jsonify` at the end also isn't wrapped in quotes, this is because `jsonify` is doing that for me.
+The trickiest part was filling in the `"content_html"` value.
+It took me a while to find figure out that `jsonify` needed to be at the of {% raw %}`{{ post.content | expand_urls: site.url | jsonify }}`{% endraw %}.
+That translates the value into its JSON representation.
+You’ll notice that any template expression with `jsonify` at the end also isn’t wrapped in quotes, this is because `jsonify` is doing that for me.

-the {% raw %}`{% if forloop.last == false %},{% endif %}`{% endraw %} is also important.
-Without this, the generated JSON has an extra `,` after the final element in `items`.
-This isn't valid JSON.
+The {% raw %}`{% if forloop.last == false %},{% endif %}`{% endraw %} is also important.
+Without this, the generated JSON has an extra `,` after the final element in items.
+This isn’t valid JSON.

 I caught that by using the command line tool [json](http://trentm.com/json/).
-If you are ever editing JSON by hand or generating it a template like this then you add this tool to your toolbox.
+If you ever edit JSON by hand or generate it from a template then you should add this tool to your toolbox.
 It will prevent you from creating invalid JSON.

 How did I use it?
-I'd make a change to the `feed.json` template and generate an output file.
-Then I'd `cat` that file to `json --validate`.
-Below is an example of what I saw when there was an error.
+I’d make a change in the `feed.json` template and generate an output file.
+Then I’d `cat` that file to `json --validate`.
+When there was an error, I’d see a message like below.

 ``` console